Avanish0508/ParallelMergeSort/README.md

 📊 Performance Comparison

-Benchmark tests on a MacBook M1 Pro show a clear advantage of the parallel approach:
+Benchmark tests on a LENOVO Ideapad Gaming 3 Laptop show a clear advantage of the parallel approach:

 Standard Merge Sort: ~25 seconds